 How Do You Remove Your Name From the Google Search Engine Completely?

-Unfortunately, it is not possible to remove your name completely from Google’s search engine.
+Unfortunately, it is not possible to completely remove your name from the internet.
 However, there are a few best practices to keep in mind when trying to remove information that can be taken down and protecting your digital privacy:

 - Embrace the fact that more and more information, especially publicly available information, is being posted and stored online;